joannaylin/joannaylin/README.md

 ## 🌱 I’m currently working on ...
-  * learning data structures and algorithms!
+  * studying data structures and algorithms!
-  * bettering my React knowledge.
-Hooks?
-You bet.
+  * delving deeper into React.
   * a little side project - building a game.
   * understanding growth is not linear, and comes with time.
   * living and learning outside of my head.